FabianoEger/tago-documentation/tutorials.rst

 	    "unit": "C"
 	}

 Here for the Arduino, we give a C code example which use HTTP format connecting through port 80 (non-secure) to simplify the example.
-To send the data, the json data will result in code with a post as simple like: "variable":"temperature", "value":26,"unit":"C".
+To send the data to Tago correctly, the code should simply prepare a string that will represent the json block above: "variable":"temperature", "value":26,"unit":"C".

 Arduino Code